 Bitola itself is a pleasant little city with some fantastic Roman ruins nearby.
 I highly recommend spending at least a night here, even if it’s just as a stopover between Macedonia and Greece.

-We spent our two nights in Bitola at Hotel El Greco, a family run guesthouse on Bitola’s main pedestrian street.
+We spent our two nights in Bitola at Guest House El Greco, a family run guesthouse on Bitola’s main pedestrian street.
 It’s comfortable and clean, and staff are extremely helpful, including with organising onward transportation into Greece.

 Have you travelled from Bitola to Thessaloniki recently?
 If you have any tips for future travellers or questions about the journey, please leave me a note in the comments below.